NewFormat logo

 meets the ISO Standard PDF/UA with guidelines!

-All you have to do is to create ONE version of a PDF/UA compliant document,
+All you have to do is to create ONE version of a

-and the manufacturers of the relevant programs and assistive technologies are
+relevant software tools and assistive technologies are in turn

-in turn responsible for complying with this global digital accessibility standard.
+responsible for complying with this global digital accessibility standard.

 This results in ONE PDF: